wendajiang/wendajiang.github.io/content/blog/customization_point_object.md

 ---
 title: cusomization point object
-description: ''
+description: ""
 date: 2023-12-21 14:54:34
 updated: 2023-12-21 14:54:34
-typora-copy-images-to: ../static/pics/${filename}
+typora-copy-images-to: ../pics/${filename}
 ---

 Derivation:

-When imitate format code liking fmt library for SystemVerilog $display, using gcc9.2.0 compile the code, throw compile error, the ambiguous error the `to_string_view` which in fmt namespace and svfmt namespace.
+When dev SystemVerilog $display that is inspired by fmt library, using gcc9.2.0 compile the code, throw compile error, the ambiguous error the `to_string_view` which in fmt namespace and svfmt namespace.

 So to fix this, I search the result of ADL mechanism.